WHO IS AN INTROVERT

 Realize that when you hold yourself back from socializing, you're not only depriving yourself - you're also depriving other people of the chance to get to know you.
 How much longer do you want your future spouse or best friend to remain alone?

-BY: CHIKEZIE CHUKWUEBUKA VICTOR
+BY: CHIKEZIE CHUKWUEBUKA